telus/tds-core/packages/css-reset/README.md

 Version: 1.0.0

-These stylesheet includes a small amount of page level styles to establish a common baseline.
+This stylesheet includes a small amount of page level styles to establish a common baseline.

 Specifically, the index.css stylesheet in this package contains the following page level styles: